snap-stanford/snap-python/doc/source/reference/composite.rst

         Reduces the capacity of the memory used to hold the hash set to match its size.

-   Below is some code demonstrating the use of the THash type:
+   Below is some code demonstrating the use of the :class:`THashSet` type:

       >>> hs = snap.TIntSet()
       >>> for i in range(30):